[Skip to Content]

 B. Nonfiction

-15. Short Stories
+15. Short Form Literature

-A. Single story
+A. Single short story

 C. Collection of short stories written by multiple authors (published by entrant in any book form).